Dhamma Articles And Talks By Subject

 The jhanas are taught simply to be aware of different levels of mindfulness that occur as a result of a wholehearted practice of Shamatha-Vipassana meditation within the framework of the Eightfold Path.

-The Jhanas are ordinary states of meditative absorption that, through integration of the Eightfold Path develop, profound concentration and extraordinary peace and refined mindfulness.
+The Jhanas are ordinary states of meditative absorption that, through the integration of the Eightfold Path develop, profound concentration and extraordinary peace and refined mindfulness.

 In another concise reference to the jhanas from the Anguttara Nikaya 4.124 the Buddha teaches that deepening mental absorption – concentration – is for recognizing and abandoning ignorance of Four Noble Truths and the ongoing personal experience of suffering – Five Clinging Aggregates:

 “A Dhamma practitioner, when properly engaged in Shamatha-Vipassana meditation, they are withdrawn from sensuality and unskillful mental qualities.
-They enter and remain in the first jhana, delight and pleasure born of withdrawal and accompanied by focused thought and insight.
+They enter and remain in the first jhana, delight, and pleasure born of withdrawal and accompanied by focused thought and insight.